Armadale, Western Australia: Public transport

-Armadale is the terminus of the Armadale railway line, which links the suburb to Perth's central business district and the suburban centres of Cannington, Maddington and Gosnells.
+Armadale was formerly the terminus of the Armadale railway line (before the line extension to Byford opening in October 2025) which links the suburb to Perth's central business district and the suburban centres of Cannington, Maddington and Gosnells.
 Its railway station serves as an interchange for Transperth buses, operated by Swan Transit, which serve surrounding areas, as well as a stop on the Australind train to Bunbury.

-Bus routes 243–245 serve western Armadale and Cecil Andrews SHS, whilst 250 serves the southwest, 251, 252, 253 and 254 serves the growing area of Byford with 252 services terminating at Mundijong plus the 253 at Jarrahdale and 220 and 249 service Albany Highway.
-The 519 travels between Armadale and Murdoch.
-There are no bus routes servicing eastern Armadale.
+Bus routes 243–246 serve western Armadale and Cecil Andrews SHS, whilst 249 and 250 serve the southwest.
+Route 251 serves South Western Highway connecting to Byford Station, and 219/220 service Albany Highway.
+The 519 travels between Armadale and Murdoch, and the 529 travels between Armadale and Cockburn Centra.